adebayo10k/expressvpn-version-upgrader/README.md

 ## Configuration

 The _pkg-regexes.inc.sh_ file lists the Linux flavour and Platforms/CPU architectures that are apparently supported by expressvpn.
-So far, this program has only been configured for the 64-bit Ubuntu client version, although I'm assuming that extending this should be pretty trivial.
+So far, this program has ONLY been configured for the 64-bit Ubuntu client version, although I'm assuming that extending this should be pretty trivial.

 ### Configuration Side Note: